Showing posts with label René Cresté. Show all posts

 Le Panthéon du cinéma

+René Cresté was then cast for his greatest role – Judex, a positive hero who steals to help the poor.
+The character's arch-nemesis is the callous banker Favraux, who had carelessly driven thousands of people into bankruptcy.
 In 1916, Feuillade and writer Arthur Bernède had begun to develop a surrealistic character called 'Jacques de Tremeuse' (aka Judex) - a mysterious avenger who sports a signature long dark cloak, a wide-brimmed black hat, and a fatalistic air.

 Judex (which means Justice) appears and disappears like a ghost, and would appear to have mild hypnotic powers.
-He is a master of disguise, and an excellent fighter.
-He commands the loyalty of an organization composed of circus folks and redeemed apaches.
+He is a master of disguise and an excellent fighter.
+He commands the loyalty of an organization composed of circus folks and redeemed Apaches.
 Finally, he flies a plane and has a secret lair, where he interrogates his prisoners through a ‘television’ screen - everything Judex writes on the screen on his desk appears on a similar screen on the wall of his victim's cell.

 The serial began production in 1917 and was released the same year in its first instalment to critical and public praise.
 Jefferey M. Anderson at Combustible Celluloid calls Judex an ‘unalloyed masterwork’: “establishing Feuillade as one of history's greatest directors.
 He had an uncanny knack for finding shocking beauty in simple images, such as a gate or a wall or an antique car driving down the road”.

 The character of Judex is widely recognized as one of cinema's first superheroes.
-René Cresté, who was already popular among female audiences, now became an immensely popular film star.
+René Cresté, who was already popular among female audiences, has now become an immensely popular film star.
+Judex also starred Musidora as villainess Diana Monti, Édouard Mathé, Gaston Michel, the young René Poyen, and Yvette Andréyor.

+Simultaneously with the release of the serial, a novelisation, signed by both Feuillade and Bernède, was released, first as a serial in Le Petit Parisien, then in a collected edition by Tallandier.
 The following year a sequel was made, La nouvelle mission de Judex/The New Mission of Judex (Louis Feuillade, 1917), which landed Cresté definitively in ‘le Panthéon du cinéma’, as Philippe Pelletier writes so beautifully at Ciné Artistes.

 René Cresté in La nouvelle mission de Judex